MonDak Ag Research Summit Returns Jan. 19

 The summit is a collaborative effort among the three research stations to encourage interaction between farmers and researchers.
 It features scientists from all three facilities reporting on current research projects of interest to producers and residents of the MonDak.

 In addition to the research talks, the event allows for one-on-one discussions with scientists, providing producers the opportunity to share their questions and research needs and ideas directly with the scientists.
-A morning poster session will also give attendees time to browse additional research projects underway at the local research facilities and speak with the scientists doing the work.
+A morning poster session will also give attendees time to browse additional research projects underway at the local research facilities and speak with the scientists doing that work.

 The summit is free and lunch is provided courtesy of the Northern Pulse Growers Association.
-Other sponsors for the event include the City of Williston, Sustainable Oils, Sidney Sugars, Incorporated, Agri-Industries, and the Montana-Dakota Beet Growers Association.
+Other sponsors for the event include the City of Williston, Sustainable Oils, Sidney Sugars, Inc., Agri-Industries, and the Montana-Dakota Beet Growers Association.

 This year’s speakers and topics are listed below.
 Please note that the morning Irrigated and Dryland sessions are concurrent unless otherwise indicated.

 • Chickpea & Flax Intercropping for Disease Management: Chengci Chen, MSU EARC Superintendent

 • Managing Root Rot Disease in Peas/Lentils: Audrey Kalil, NDSU Plant Pathologist

 • No-Till Yields and Water Use Efficiency: Jim Starika, NDSU Soil Scientist